cmdcolin/oddgenes/README.md

 ### Cryptic splice sites

-Some exons harbor internal "splice sites" that might be unused or underused and are so called "cryptic splice sites" (that is my definition, don't take it as gospel).
+Some exons harbor internal splice sites (e.g. they get split) that might be unused or underused and are so called "cryptic splice sites"

 Review article https://academic.oup.com/nar/article/39/14/5837/1382796